 Information assurance

-Operators require the provision of reliable data to have confidence in the information they are presented and their ability to detect errors or deviations (i.e. quality, correctness and availability of data).
-A set minimum quality of presentation is required for safe and efficient service.
+ATS Operational staff require the provision of reliable data to have confidence in the information they are presented and their ability to detect errors or deviations (i.e. quality, correctness and availability of data and consequential liabilities).
+A set of minimum quality of presentation is required for safe and efficient service.